eloqdata/eloq-website/website/blog/2024-08-22-benchmark-cluster/index.md

 When using the regular client, the three-node **EloqKV** cluster has slightly lower throughput than the single-node instance due to the added network round trips and scheduling overhead caused by redirection.
 Despite this, the cluster still achieves over **one million operations per second (OPS)**.
 Importantly, this requires no changes to application code, allowing developers to easily scale and overcome memory capacity limits without modifying their code or relying on smart clients.

-As expected, with a smart client, the three-node EloqKV cluster exhibits nearly three times the throughput of a single-node instance across various workloads.
-This highlights EloqKV's compatibility with smart clients, enabling it to achieve near-linear scalability.
+As expected, with a smart client, the three-node **EloqKV** cluster exhibits nearly three times the throughput of a single-node instance across various workloads.
+This highlights **EloqKV**'s compatibility with smart clients, enabling it to achieve near-linear scalability.